rezataroosheh/kafka-survay/README.md

 ### Consumers in the same consumer group
 If all the consumer instances have the same consumer group, then this works just like a traditional queue balancing load over the consumers.
 By storing the offset of the last consumed message for each partition, either in Zookeeper or in Kafka itself, a consumer can stop and restart without losing its place.
 When a consumer subscribes to a topic can be assigned to partitions by brokers as:

-1. **Assigned to more than one partitions**: The number of consumers in the consumer group is less than the partitions.
+1. **Assigned to more than one partitions**: Consumers in a consumer group are less than the partitions.
 In this case, the brokers assign to some consumers more than one partitions.

 ![partitions more than one consumers](img/partitions-more-than-one-consumers.png)

-2. **Assigned to exact one partition**: The number of consumers in the consumer group is equal to the partitions.
+2. **Assigned to exact one partition**: Consumers in a consumer group are equal to the partitions.
 In this case, the brokers will assign partitions to consumers one by one.

 ![Partitions count equals to consumers count](img/partitions-count-equals-to-consumers-count.png)